IceHe/lib/books/fundamentals-of-software-architecture.md

 ##### Desktop + database server

+……

 ##### Browser + web server

+The separation of responsibilities was similar to the desktop variant but with even thinner clients as browers,
+_allowing a wider distribution both inside and outside firewalls._

+……

 ##### Three-tier

+……
+a database tier using an industrial-strength database server, an application tier managed by an application server, frontend coded in generated HTML, and increasingly, JavaScript, as its capabilities expanded.
+……

 ##### Three-Tier, Language Design, and Long-Term Implications

 #### Monolithic Versus Distributed Architectures